-^c 55 foundations will be installed by South San Francisco.

-^{d.} 64 foundations will be installed by 25th Avenue.
+^{c.} 55 foundations in S2WA5 will be installed by South San Francisco and 64 foundations in S2WA3 will be installed by 25th Avenue.

-- Continue installation of foundations in Segments 3 and 4. - Continue resolution of DSCs. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS assemblies and OCS wires in Segment 2.
+• Continue installation of foundations in Segments 3 and 4.

-- Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
-Potholing will concentrate in Segments 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segments 2 and 4. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the CWT solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 95%. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Continue resolution of DSCs. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles, assemblies and OCS wires in Segment 2. - Continue to install OCS poles in Segment 4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will concentrate in Segments 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segments 2 and 4. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 95% and work on long-lead material procurement in advance of construction. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.